top of page

 Why Affidavit Letters Are Used in Marriage Green Card Cases

-Affidavit letters help fill that gap.
+Affidavit letters can help fill that gap.

 What an Affidavit Letter Can and Cannot Prove

-They may demonstrate that:
+They often help demonstrate that:

-• the relationship is known to others
+• the relationship is known to friends, relatives, or members of the community

-• the relationship has history and continuity
+• the relationship has existed over time

 Who Can Write an Affidavit for a Marriage-Based Green Card